melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Recruitment{-}

-Recruitment deviations were estimated from 1970-2020 with a recent, strong recruitment in 2016 that has contributed to the recent increase in vermilion biomass in northern California (Table \@ref(tab:recrES); Figure \@ref(fig:recruitsES)).
+Recruitment deviations were estimated from 1970-2020 with a recent, strong recruitment in 2016 that has contributed to the recent increase in vermilion rockfish biomass in northern California (Table \@ref(tab:recrES); Figure \@ref(fig:recruitsES)).
 The second highest estimated recruitment occurred in 1985 and is more certain than the estimated 2016 recruitment.